teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 .. figure:: images/interlis_export_precheck_results.png

+You can choose to continue export, if you think the pre-check results will not be relevant for your export (e.g. if you export SIA405 Abwaser, but there are reference check errors that are within the VSA-DSS part that are beyond SIA405 Abwasser).

 Exports include also a validation step at the end using `ilivalidator`, which will inform you whether the export contains INTERLIS validation errors.

 If the export was successful a green success message appears.